tadamec/home-assistant-homeseer-helpers/README.md

 # home-assistant-homeseer-helpers

-Various scripts, customizations, and documentation for working with HomeSeer products in Home Assistant
+This repository contains a collection of scripts, configurations, and How To documentation for the [Home Assistant](https://home-assistant.io) home automation platform.